paraizofelipe/gorecipes/README.md

     go install
 ```

-## Caution!
+### Cautions!

-Before executing any command create your file with the environment variables by copying from lcoal.env
+Before executing any command create your file with the environment variables by copying from local.env.
+You will also need a Giphy API token.

 ```shell script
     cat local.env > .env
 ```

+## Run in docker

 To build the docker version you can use the `Makefile`: